 Additionally, dust can settle in the primer coating as it is left for drying.
 Hence, to ensure a smooth coating, you can use a sandpaper (220-grit) to smoothen the surface before applying the original paint coating.

-4. Using the Appropriate Paint
+4. Using the Appropriate Paint for metal filing cabinet

+Now, you’re ready to start painting your metal filing cabinet.
 It is important for you to select the best available paint for your metal cabinet.
 It is recommended to use a spray paint instead of a brush paint to avoid brush marks.
 Besides, spray paints are also efficient to secure the surface against rust.

 While painting, you will have to make sure to use light sprays evenly on the entire metal surface.
 Make sure you have enough paint for the entire task.
 Intrinsically, two or three coatings of the paint are essential to comprehensively cover the surface.
 However, make sure that you don’t spray too much on every coating as it can cause drip marks all over the surface.